Whenever I worried I wasn't going to finish my PhD – I looked

 Notably, getting certified translation and equivalence judgment of your score sheet can take a couple of months or more.
 Send your score sheet to your chosen advisor ASAP.

-The NLP Lab's faculty are: Alexander Gelbukh, Grigori Sidorov, Ildar Batyrshin, and Hiram Calvo; other labs of CIC have more faculty.
+The NLP Lab's faculty are: Alexander Gelbukh, Grigori Sidorov, Ildar Batyrshin, and Hiram Calvo; other labs of CIC have other faculty.

 Contact this person in order to agree on the topic.
 Send him or her as many of the documents listed below as you have now, for the advisor to judge whether you are a strong candidate.